Lucie Brock-Broido: Stay, Illusion

 In 2013 Brock-Broido published her fourth collection, Stay, Illusion, with Alfred A. Knopf.
 In this collection, Brock-Broido further explores previous themes of mortality, beauty, loss, and the persistence of the soul.
 The title itself, "Stay, Illusion," is a line from Hamlet, evoking the tension between life and death, presence and absence, reality and illusion—all central themes in the collection.
 Many of the poems engage with ideas of ghostliness and the ephemeral nature of existence.
 Her language is dense and often elliptical, encouraging readers to experience the poems more through intuition and emotion than direct interpretation.
 With a tone that ranges from reverent to melancholic, Stay, Illusion delves deeply into the fragility of life and the desire to hold onto beauty and meaning, even in the face of mortality.
+Some of the poems were first published in Poetry Salzburg Review 19 (Spring 2011).
 The collection has been lauded for its rich, haunting lyricism and its ability to blend the physical and the ethereal, marking a powerful conclusion to Brock-Broido's poetic legacy.
 In a review for The New Yorker, Dan Chiasson noted:

 Brock-Broido’s poems, haunted by old words and meanings, full of occult spells and curses, nearly Pre-Raphaelite in their taste for gilt and gaud, have much to say to the dead.
 Her work offers autobiography not as memoir—the chosen mode of so many American poets—but, rather, as grimoire...
 Almost every human trauma is surveyed in the course of the book.
 What is it like to get older?
 Are we stranded, like the “big beautiful / blubbery white bears each clinging to his one last hunk of ice”?
 Or simply diminished, wizened, weakened, “like a marmoset getting out of her Great Ape suit”?
 “A boy’s will is the wind’s will”—Robert Frost reminded us of these lines from Longfellow, once upon a time.
 But in Stay, Illusion the dead are disobedient in the extreme.”

-A diverse group of poets and critics heralded Stay, Illusion as Brock-Broido’s greatest triumph, celebrating the poets “ferocity and grandeur” (Mark Doty), “gaudy wisdom” (Richard Howard), “abundance, glitter, and seductiveness” (Cynthia Macdonald), “brutally clipped sentences and brilliant timing” (Bonnie Costello), and “the most febrile imagination poetry has to offer.”
+A diverse group of poets and critics commented on Stay, Illusion, praising the poet's “ferocity and grandeur” (Mark Doty), “gaudy wisdom” (Richard Howard), “abundance, glitter, and seductiveness” (Cynthia Macdonald), “brutally clipped sentences and brilliant timing” (Bonnie Costello), and “the most febrile imagination poetry has to offer.”
 (Carolyn D. Wright).